MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 Azure CLI has an installer that makes its commands executable in all four shell environments.

 Azure PowerShell is set of cmdlets packaged as a PowerShell module named `Az`; not an executable.
+Windows PowerShell or PowerShell must be used to install the `Az` module.

-It can only be installed using Windows PowerShell or PowerShell.
 Windows PowerShell is the standard scripting shell that comes preinstalled with most Windows operating systems.
 PowerShell is a stand-alone installation that uses .NET Core as it's run time, allowing allowing it to be installed on macOS, Linux, and Windows.

 **NOTE**: